IRT-SystemX/tadkit-core/README.md

 ### The tadkit package

 The package is the `tadkit` folder, broken down into two parts, `tadkit/base` containing the API and `tadkit/utils` containing the wrappers and composers.
 The `tadkit/catalog` folder contains wraper for external anomaly detectors and a basic pandas Formalizer.
-The `tadkit/active` folder contains the classes for active learning functionalities.

 ### Example

-The `examples\ornstein_uhlenbeck_anomaly.ipynb` notebook contains ilustrations of the basic use of tadkit's main features.
+The ```\examples\highlights``` folder contains 2 examples notebooks that notebook contains ilustrations of the basic use of tadkit's main features.
 The data used are simulations of an Ornstein Uhlenbeck process perturbed by a few anomalies.

-The purpose of this example is to help understand the use of the API and helpers and to serve as a system test.
+The purpose of these examples is to help understand the use of the API and helpers and to serve as a system test.

-### Demo Notebook

-The `demonstrators\air_liquide\airliquide_demonstrator.ipynb` demonstrator implements the UC air_liquide formalizer and a minimal version of the demonstrator diagram.

 ### Unit tests